stalinbeltran/light-wavelength-measurement/README.md

 ## Wavelength measurement

 The wavelength of light changes when its source is moving relative to an observer.
-The same phenomenon happen when the source of light is still relative to the observer, but the light is reflected from a moving mirror.
+The same phenomenon happen when the source of light is fixed relative to the observer, but the light is reflected from a moving mirror.
 Here I use this technique to generate that change in wavelength.

 This is the description of such experiment.
 This has be done with available materials, due to a limited budget.
 For example, instead of using an optical table, the elements are placed over a concrete floor, so it is subject to naturally occurring vibrations.